Return to Diesel Tech Section.

-7.3L Power Stroke Heritage
+7.3L Power Stroke Diesel

 The 7.3L Power Stroke is unbiasely considered one of the best diesel engines ever produced, and it’s no wonder why.
 6.0L, 6.4L, and 6.7L Power Stroke diesels have big shoes to fill, given the legacy that the 7.3L left behind.
 With so much to offer, it’s no wonder so many people wish it was still enlisted in active duty today.